chandramohantn/voice_query_agent/README.md

     ```sh
     cd frontend
-    python3 -m http.server
+    python3 -m http.server 8001
     ```

-1. Point your browser to the demo app UI based on the output of the terminal. (e.g., it may be `http://localhost:8000`, or it may use a different port.)
+1. Point your browser to the demo app UI based on the output of the terminal. (e.g., it may be `http://localhost:8001`, or it may use a different port.)

 1. Get your Google Cloud access token:
    Run the following command in a terminal with gcloud installed to set your project, and to retrieve your access token.

     ```sh
-    gcloud components update
-    gcloud components install beta
     gcloud config set project YOUR-PROJECT-ID
     gcloud auth print-access-token
     ```